Brazil Crop: Impact of La Niña

 The same data is presented here for Brazil Soybeans.
 In this case, more years of data available than we had for the first and second planted corn.
 According to the Van Trump Report, the practice of planting a second crop started in the 1980s.
 The rise of two corn planting seasons, unfortunately, complicates the analysis of that crop because the impact of two plantings to production statistics must be separated from each other.

 The January ENSO index versus Soybean yield deviations suggests an inverse relationship may exist.

 The inverse relationship strengthens as the season progresses.
 Although ENSO tends to be strongest in January, the climate impacts last through the first half of the year and impact Soybean production.

 Brazil Crop Yield Forecasts: Modeling the Impact of La Niña

 On December 7th 2020 CropProphet is releasing a product focused on daily-updated Argentina crop yield forecasts.
-A Brazilian model is currently in development.
+A Brazilian model has also been released.